TeamNCMC/histoquant/docs/main-getting-started.md

 1. Install QuPath, ABBA and conda.
 2. Create an environment :
 ```
-conda create -c conda-forge -n hq python=3.12
+conda create -c conda-forge -n cuisto-env python=3.12
 ```
 3. Activate it :
 ```
-conda activate hq
+conda activate cuisto-env
 ```
-4. [Download](https://github.com/TeamNCMC/histoquant/releases/latest) the latest release .zip, unzip it and install it with pip, from inside the `histoquant-xxx` folder :
+4. [Download](https://github.com/TeamNCMC/cuisto/releases/latest) the latest release .zip, unzip it and install it with pip, from inside the `cuisto-xxx` folder :
 ```
 pip install .
 ```